 Great white shark off the shores of South Africa

-There’s no denying that the great white shark lives up to the great part of its name.
+There’s no denying that the great white shark lives up to the 'great' part of its name.
 It’s a formidable creature with a powerful tail, capable of propelling its 15ft body through water at a speed of 15 miles per hour.
-Then inside those huge jaws, it’s has an astonishing 300 serrated triangular teeth.
+Then inside those huge jaws it has an astonishing 300 serrated triangular teeth.

 However, as for it being white, well, only its underbelly is that colour.
 The shark’s upper body is actually slate grey, so it blends in with the rocky coastal sea floor and allows it to hide somewhat from any unsuspecting prey.

 The Blue Planet II filming team, however, managed to find the magnificent shark prowling in the Atlantic Ocean, not far from mainland South Africa.
 It’s here, near Cape Town, that the bravest daredevils can get up close and personal with the great white shark, with a little help from a strong cage.